Skip to content

 • 'hmag' : float, optional.
 Absolute magnitude.

-• If 'tdb', the input ephem['time'] must be in TDB measured at the solar system barycenter from the TESS FFI header.
-This is the scale used for the 'TSTART'/'TSTOP' keywords in SPOC FFI headers and the 'TIME' column in SPOC TPFs and LCFs.
+• If True, the input ephem['time'] must be in TDB measured at the solar system barycenter.
+This is the case for the 'TSTART'/'TSTOP' keywords in SPOC FFI headers and the 'TIME' column in SPOC TPFs and LCFs.

-• If 'utc', the input ephem['time'] must be in UTC measured at the spacecraft.
+• If False, the input ephem['time'] must be in TDB measured at the spacecraft.
 This can be recovered from the SPOC data products: for FFIs subtract header keyword 'BARYCORR' from 'TSTART'/'TSTOP' and for TPFs/LCFs subtract the 'TIMECORR' column from the 'TIME' column.

 • metadata (dict, default: {} ) –